 Climate

 [edit]Ebey's Landing NHR enjoys a mild maritime climate, with cool summers and mild winters.
-Summer highs may reach the 80s (F), but evenings can always cool.
+Summer highs may reach the 80s (F), but evenings are typically cool.
 Layers of clothing, including a sweater, are recommended for changing conditions that include wind and rain.
-A pair of sturdy walking shoes is also advised.

 Whidbey Island lies partially in the rain shadow of the Olympic Mountain Range to the west, and has a variety of climate zones.
 This can be observed by rainfall amounts – wettest in the south with average rainfall of 36 inches (910 mm), driest in the central district of Coupeville where Ebey's Landing is located with average rainfall of 20 to 22 inches (510 to 560 mm), and turning moister again farther north with average rainfall of 32 inches (810 mm).